 - Do the payments under your plan remain at a certain level or rise with the cost of living?

 - Does your plan affect payments from the Canadian Pension Plan?

 The answers to these questions can change your income projections for retirement.

 Defined Contribution Plans

 A defined contribution plan is one where your employer or plan provider guarantees to contribute a specific amount to your retirement plan.
 For employers, these plans have fewer liabilities for them, are easy to administer, and cost less than defined benefit plans.
 Under the defined contribution plan, the actual amount of retirement income you will receive is somewhat unknown.
 The income depends on how much money you and your employer put into the plan and how well it is invested.
 Often employees choose their own investments, which mean they bear the market risk.
 Generally, employees who leave the company can take their portion as well as the employer portion with them if they have a certain number of years with the company, usually 2 to 5 years.

 Although group RRSPs are not pension plans, they are the most popular form of retirement benefit offered by employers.
 It is no different than contributing to a personal RRSP except it is done through your pay cheque, creating in effect, forced savings.
 For an employer, group RRSPs are the easiest plan to put in place and offer a lot of flexibility to employer and employee.

 With defined contribution plans and group RRSPs, calculating your retirement income is a little trickier than with a defined benefit plan.
 You need to take more responsibility to make certain that you have the right advisor and investments in place to ensure you receive adequate retirement income.
-To do this, here are three basic steps to get you started:

 Make sure you thoroughly understand the type of pension you have so that you can accurately predict your retirement income and safely plan for your retirement years.
-Pass this information along to family and friends.
-Help them be prepared for retirement and gain peace of mind.